Gloucester Corporation Light Railways

 Gloucester Corporation Light Railways Great War tram conductress

 An enlargement of the Great War photograph of Tramcar No 17 above, showing the conductress.
-Whilst her jacket appears to be devoid of insignia, her felt bonnet probably bears a municipal-device cap badge where it is pinned up at the side.
+Whilst her jacket appears to be devoid of insignia, her cloth bonnet probably bears a municipal-device cap badge where it is pinned up at the side.